Projectivity revisited: Projectivity on structured domains

 The main motivation for studying projective families of distributions lies in their excellent scaling properties, allow for marginal inference in constant time with respect to domain size \citep{JaegerS18}.

 Those properties generalise directly to the new setting:

 \begin{proposition} Let $(P)$ be a projective $L_{\mathrm{Ext}}$-$L_{\mathrm{Int}}$ family of distributions.
-Then marginal inference with respect to quantifier-free queries (potentially with quantifier-free formulas as evidence) can be computed in constant time with respect to domain size. \end{proposition}
+Then marginal inference with respect to quantifier-free queries (potentially with quantifier-free formulas as evidence) can be computed in constant time with respect to domain size. \end{proposition} \begin{proof} This follows immediately from Proposition \ref{AltNewProj}, as the computation can always be performed in the substructure generated by the elements mentioned in the query and the evidence. \end{proof}

-When $L_{\mathrm{Ext}}$ is relational, Proposition \ref{Combo} and the free completion also allow the generalisation of the pertinent results of \cite{JaegerS20} and \cite{Weitkaemper21} to $L_{\mathrm{Ext}}$-structured input.
+When $L_{\mathrm{Ext}}$ is relational, Proposition \ref{Combo} and the free completion also allow the generalisation of the pertinent results from \cite{JaegerS20,Weitkaemper21} to $L_{\mathrm{Ext}}$-structured input.